 The Parker H. Petit Distinguished Lecture Series is held each fall at the Parker H. Petit Institute for Bioengineering and Bioscience.
 The Distinguished Lecture Series brings nationally and internationally recognized bioengineering and bioscience leaders to the Petit Institute community to give their perspective on the future of biotechnology.
-Over the past ten years, the Petit Institute has had the distinct honor and pleasure of hosting the following lecturers:
+Since the series began in 2002, the Petit Institute has had the distinct honor and pleasure of hosting world-renowned lecturers.

 Please join us for our next Distinguished Lecture: